isomerpages/ema-pl/_about/energy-sector-overview.md

 Singapore’s electricity is generated primarily using natural gas.
 Power generation companies in Singapore have shifted from oil-fired steam plants to more advanced and environment-friendly gas-fired Combined Cycle Plants (CCP) over the years.

-The electricity generated at the plants is transmitted and distributed to the industrial and domestic consumers by the power grid, which is owned and operated by Singapore Power.
+The electricity generated at the plants is transmitted and distributed to the industrial and domestic consumers by the power grid, which is owned and operated by SP Group.